TABLE OF CONTENTS

 With that said, there’s more to the rule than meets the general eye.
 In this article attempts to answer the question of ‘can you mail weed legally in the United States’, we take a closer look at the current legal state of mailing cannabis.

 In 2019, new guidelines from the US Postal Service revealed the federal agency will ship and deliver some cannabis products, from then on.
 But wait a minute, these will be specifically hemp products.

 Of course, Hemp is a form of cannabis that contains minimal amounts of THC, so it won’t get anyone buzzed and is hence okay to mail.
 And if you want to ship hemp and CBD products through the USPS, you must have a license from the respective state’s Department of Agriculture.
 What else do the new guidelines incur?
 Here’s a roundup;

-- The mailer of the hemp or CBD product must obey all applicable federal, state, and local laws – such as the Agricultural Act of 2014 and the Agricultural Improvement Act of 2018 – pertaining to the production, processing, distribution, and sales of hemp.
+- The mailer of the hemp or CBD products must obey by all applicable federal, state, and local laws – such as the Agricultural Improvement Act of 2018 and the Agricultural Act of 2014 – pertaining to the production, processing, distribution, and sales of hemp.

 - The guidelines state the USPS will now handle cannabis products made from hemp that contains less than 0.3 percent THC.

 - The mailer must retain records establishing compliance with such laws, including laboratory test results, licenses, or compliance reports, for no less than 2 years after the date of mailing.